skandlab/MutSpot/Documentation.md

 | 5 | 5.1, 5.2, 5.3, 5.4, 5.5 |
 | 6 | 6 |
 | 7 | 7 |

+To run MutSpot on genome assembly Ch38 instead of Ch37, please specify *genome.build = "Ch38"* in the *MutSpot()* function.

 ------------------------------------------------------------------------------------